I am Associate Professor of Economics and UNSW Scientia Fellow at UNSW Business School.

 My primary research field is Political Economics.
 I study how the institutions and technologies controlling the transmission of information affect election campaigns and policymaking.
 More broadly, I am interested in the role played by noisy information in politics, from armed conflicts to voting.

-R&R at European Economic Review
+R&R at American Economic Review

 15 minutes of fame